 Brand Directory: Blancpain

-Jehan-Jacques Blancpain, founded his watch business in 1735, utilising the upper floor of his farmhouse into a workshop.
-His son David-Louis Blancpain (1765-1816), was committed to growing his fathers business by traveling often through Europe, in particular to France and Germany, selling and delivering Blancpain watches.
-Due to his bad health, Frédéric-Louis handed the company to his son, Frédéric-Emile, when he was just 19 years old.
+Jehan-Jacques Blancpain, founded his watch business in 1735, utilising the upper floor of his farmhouse as a workshop.
+His son David-Louis Blancpain (1765-1816), was committed to growing his father's business by traveling often through Europe, in particular to France and Germany, selling and delivering Blancpain watches.
+Frédéric-Louis handed the company to his son, Frédéric-Emile, when he was just 19 years old due to his bad health.

 This growth was not to last as a combination of events hit at once.
 First, we saw the fall of the dollar against the Swiss franc which reduced their transatlantic exports and secondly a serious oil crisis that triggered a worldwide recession but to top it all the entire Swiss watchmaking industry was severely hit by the huge growth in imports of quartz watches from Japan referred to as "the quartz crisis”.

-A new strategy was seriously needed by the Société Suisse pour l’Industrie Horlogère (SSIH) who decided to build its own quartz watches rather than mechanical ones, 1993 they sold the Rayville-Blancpain name to a partnership of movement manufacturer Frédéric Piguet, led by Jacques Piguet, and Jean-Claude Biver, then an employee of SSIH.
+A new strategy was seriously needed by the Société Suisse pour l’Industrie Horlogère (SSIH) who decided to build its own quartz watches rather than mechanical ones, 1993 they sold the Rayville-Blancpain name to Frédéric Piguet, a partnership between Jacques Piguet, and Jean-Claude Biver, who was at that time an employee of SSIH.

 The new company traded under the name of Blancpain SA and set up production in an old building belonging to the Piguet family at Le Brassus, in the Vallée de Joux, Switzerland.
 In 1991, Blancpain presented the most complicated wristwatch in the world at the time: the 1735 Grande Complication.
 This incredible timepiece featured a one-minute tourbillon regulator, a perpetual calendar with moon phases and moon age, a co-axial split-seconds chronograph and a minute repeater activated by the slide on the band.